Landmark Attention: Random-Access Infinite Context Length for Transformers: Introduction

-\begin{itemize} \item Enabling inference at any context length, irrespective of the context length utilized during training, without incurring additional training costs. \item Instantly reducing inference time and memory usage (compared to a model trained to operate at the given context length) by a substantial factor equal to the block size (e.g., 50 in our experiments). \item Compatibility with advanced data structures that can further decrease the resource requirements for operating the model with very large context lengths. \end{itemize}
+The primary advantages of our method can be summarized as follows: \begin{itemize} \item Enabling inference at any context length, irrespective of the context length utilized during training, without incurring additional training costs. \item Instantly reducing inference time and memory usage (compared to a model trained to operate at the given context length) by a substantial factor equal to the block size (e.g., 50 in our experiments). \item Compatibility with advanced data structures that can further decrease the resource requirements for operating the model with very large context lengths. \end{itemize}